 What are the side effects of gluconolactone?

-With gluconolactone being a PHA, there are very little, if any side effects to using it in your daily routine.
+Because gluconolactone is a PHA, there are very little, if any side effects to using it in your daily routine.
 We must remember that it is still an acid and should be used with some caution, especially if your skin is sensitive or prone to eczema and dermatitis flare-ups.
 When using an acid toner enriched in gluconolactone you can still expect to find your skin to appear red and flashed after application but should calm in a matter of minutes.
 Dryness, stinging and itchiness should not occur and should you find you are suffering from these reactions it is advisable to stop using the product straight away.

 I hope that today has given you a little insight into gluconolactone and the skin benefits you can expect to see when using it in your daily routine.
 As we have previously discussed this clever PHA may not be a leading member of the formulation of your favourite skincare product, however, it does play a vital part in taking your skincare to the next level of combating your skin concerns in rapid time.
 If you are wanting to know more about PHAs in general, you can check out our blogpost about what polyhydroxy acids are and what are their skin benefits.